Melvins

-Melvins (sometimes The Melvins) are an American rock band formed in 1983 in Montesano, Washington.
-Their early work was key to the development of both grunge and sludge metal.
-Primarily a trio, they have also performed as a quartet, with either two drummers or two bassists.
-Since 1984, vocalist and guitarist Buzz Osborne and drummer Dale Crover have been constant members.
+Melvins (Note: Sometimes stylized as The Melvins) are an American rock band formed in 1983 in Montesano, Washington.
+Known for combining heavy, slow riffs with experimental and eclectic songwriting, the band has been credited as pioneers of sludge metal, and a key influence in the development of alternative metal and grunge.
+Since 1984, vocalist/guitarist Buzz Osborne and drummer Dale Crover have been the band's only constant members.
+Primarily a trio, they have also performed as a quartet, with either two drummers or two bassists, and have been credited for their prolific output, having released over 25 studio albums.

 History

 Early years (1983–1987)

 The Melvins were formed in early 1983 by Buzz Osborne (guitar, vocals), Matt Lukin (bass), and Mike Dillard (drums) who all went to Montesano Jr./Sr. High School in Montesano, Washington.
 The band was named after a supervisor at a Thriftway in Montesano, where Osborne also worked as a clerk; "Melvin" was disliked by other employees, and the band's members felt it to be an appropriately ridiculous name.

 In the beginning, they played Jimi Hendrix and Who covers, and also began playing fast hardcore punk.
 Dillard left the band in 1984 and was replaced by local drummer Dale Crover.
 The band's rehearsals moved to a back room of Crover's parents' house in Aberdeen, Washington.
 Soon afterward, they started to play songs slower and "heavier" than nearly anyone else at the time.
 In 1985, C/Z Records was created to document the Washington music scene.
 The label released Deep Six, featuring four songs by the Melvins.
 In 1986, the band released their debut, the Six Songs EP, on C/Z Records (later releases expanded and retitled this as 8 Songs, 10 Songs, and eventually 26 Songs in 2003 on Ipecac Recordings).
 The album was recorded live to a two track at the now closed Ironwood Studio in Seattle on February 8, 1986.

 In October 1986, they recorded their first full-length album, Gluey Porch Treatments, at Studio D in Sausalito, California.
 The album was released in 1987 on Alchemy Records.
 Gluey Porch Treatments was later coupled with their second album Ozma for the Boner Records CD release.
 It was expanded again for the 1999 re-release on Ipecac with some garage demos.